 Grade II listed, the monastery is of great architectural significance and therefore, enormous sensitivity was required on the part of Clement when they were approached to replace the original metal windows, some of which were more than 170 years old.

 A great deal of thought and planning went into deciding the correct specification.
 Clement’s EB20 range of steel windows was specified to best replicate the original windows, while simultaneously improving the thermal efficiency which was so important for the building’s residents.

 The slim, elegant sections of EB20 allowed the creation of the beautiful club and arch heads seen in the pictures which add to the charm of this wonderful historic building.

 The modern steel window, which if bought in the UK is generally made entirely from source recycled material, is available with any number of performance options.
 These include compliance with the latest thermal guidelines contained in Part L of the Building regulations, robust hard wearing surface coatings in a choice of RAL colours and sturdy security devices.

 So today the steel window really does have a part to play in protecting our strong architectural heritage – functional but stylish in a way that other materials such as aluminium and plastic just cannot match.

 Clement manufacture an innovative range of steel windows, doors and screens for both private residences and commercial projects.
 We provide a complete service – from the provision of technical drawings through to manufacture, installation and after sales support – whatever your project.

 Our previous work includes prestigious heritage projects across the UK and in the USA, including landmark buildings such as The Ritz and The Savoy Hotels in London and the El Dorado Building in Manhattan.
 We work closely with architects, Conservation Officers and other building professionals to produce window designs which are visually stunning and offer high technical performance, whilst respecting important heritage and conservation objectives.

-We also manufacture a selection of conservation rooflights, available from stock in either a tile or a slate profile.
+We also supply a selection of conservation rooflights, available from stock in either a tile or a slate profile.